deltics/deltics.smoketest/README.md

 With no specific timeline in mind and in no particular order, some goals for this project include:

-- Additional type supported by fluent assertions
+- Additional type support for fluent assertions
-- A guide to introducing custom fluent assertions to extend the framework with project specific types
+- A mechanism and guide for introducing custom fluent assertions (to support project specific type assertions)
 - Additional results writer formats
 - Further documentation and examples